3nity-studios/sfml-inhouse-template/README.md

     libegl1-mesa-dev
 ```

-#### Linux (Debian-based) Route Master dependencies

-These probably aren't strictly necessary to build the project but they provide
+As said, these aren't strictly necessary to build the project but they provide
-Quality-of-Life features worth trying.
+some Quality-of-Life features for development worth trying.

 ```shell
 sudo apt update